open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

                     "tokens": [ { "value": "What is the weather in Detroit Michigan?" } ]
                   }
                 }
+              },
+              "dialogHistory": [
+                { .. utterance dialog event N-2 .. },
+                { .. utterance dialog event N-1 .. },
+                { .. utterance dialog event N } .. }
+              ]
             }
           }
-          }
         ]
       }
     }

-##### Figure 13.
+##### Figure 14.
 A typical dialog envelope for an invite, including a voiced transfer prompt and a dialogEvent specifying the purpose of the invite.

-!!Note the whisper event has been replaced by a dialogEvent parameter.

 Invite events may be accompanied by additional events and contain optional parameters.
-Figure 13 shows a conversation envelope where the inviting agent tells the user that they are inviting another agent to speak with them.
-Then the invite event issues the invitation, accompanied by a dialogEvent which tells the new bot the purpose of the request.
+Figure 14 shows a conversation envelope where the inviting agent tells the user that they are inviting another agent to speak with them.
+Then invite event issues the invitation, accompanied by a dialogEvent parameter which tells the new bot the purpose of the request.

+An optional _dialogHistory_ parameter may also be included.
+This parameter is intended to give conversational context to the invited agent.
+This will help the agent frame its response and could also form the context in which to interpret the dialogEvent describing the purpose of the invite.

+The _dialogHistory_ parameter is simple list of dialog events which should contain all, some or all of the utterances in the dialog.
+It is good practice to order these in startTime order with the most recent event being the last item in the list.
+It is at the discretion of the sender of the _invite_ to decide how much history to include and whether the omit or anonymize certain dialogEvents in order to maintain security and confidentiality.
+For example, the conversational floor may decide to send the last 'N' (e.g. N=4) events in the dialog as if the invited agent had been at the floor for those N dialog turns.
+If the agents had not been entitled to receive some of those events then these would also be omitted from the dialogHistory array or anonymized or redacted in some fashion.

 ### 1.14 Bye Event